BenjaminLAZARD/SD210/README.md

 # SD210
-Data Science challenge at Telecom Paristech.
+Data Science challenge at Telecom Paristech (French n°1 IT Grande Ecole).
+I received the best grade for the 2017 session.
-The purpose was to classify preprocessed medical imagery pictures to classify patients positive or negative to a disease.
-It is a task of supervised classification.
+The purpose was to classify preprocessed pictures of people as male or female.
+It is a task of supervised learning.